 My son loves sensory items but it can be hard to get these back sometimes!

 - Physical toys like slides and trampolines can be highly motivating for some kids.
-My eldest really loves a good jump.
+I am so thankful for our trampoline.

 - Puzzles can be great motivators for some kids.